Robster858/Core/README.md

 # Core
-A simple core for a server
+A simple core for your server!
-- Many features coming soon!
+- Many features coming soon.